leelavg/blog/content/posts/cli-gui-tools/index.md

 - Virtualization tools: [libvirt](https://github.com/libvirt/libvirt) and it's entire suite of tools notably `virsh`, `virt-df`, `virt-sysprep`, `virt-builder`, `virt-clone` among others
 - [Git](https://github.com/git/git), [ExplainShell](https://explainshell.com/), [PipTools](https://github.com/jazzband/pip-tools), [Dive](https://github.com/wagoodman/dive)

-Well, we reached the end and I'll update the post if there are any tools worth mentioning here and explain some of the tools in depth if I get any requests {{emoji(i=":smile:")}}
+Well, we reached the end and I'll update the post if there are any tools worth mentioning here and explain some of the tools in depth if I get any requests :smile: